trunkmaster/nextspace/README.md

 ![NEXTSPACE example](Documentation/NEXTSPACE_Screenshot.png)

 I want to create a fast, elegant, reliable, and easy to use desktop environment with maximum attention to user experience (usability) and visual maturity.
 I would like it to become a platform where applications will be running with a taste of NeXT's OS.
-Core applications such as Login, Workspace, and Preferences are the base for future application development and examples of style and application integration methods.
+Core applications such as Login, Workspace, and Preferences are the base for future application development and examples of visual style and application integration methods.

-NEXTSPACE is not just a set of applications loosely integrated to each other.
+NEXTSPACE is not just a set of applications tightly integrated to each other.
 It is a core OS with frameworks, mouse cursors, fonts, colors, animations, and everything I think will help users to be effective and happy.

 ## Why?
 1. I like the look, feel, and design principles of NeXTSTEP.
-2. I think [GNUstep](http://www.gnustep.org) needs a reference implementation of a user-oriented desktop environment.
-3. I believe it will become an interesting environment for developers and comfortable (fast, easy to use, feature-rich) for users.
+2. I believe it will become an interesting environment for developers and comfortable (fast, easy to use, feature-rich) for users.

 Unlike other 'real' and 'serious' projects, I have not yet defined a target audience for NEXTSPACE.
 I intentionally left aside modern UI design trends (fancy animations, shadows, gray blurry lines, flat controls, acid colors, transparency).
 I like the accurate, clear, grayish, and "boring" UI that helps, not hinder, to get my job done.

 ## Not planned
 * Porting to other Linux distributions and operating systems.
-For now, I want a fast, accurate, and stable version for CentOS 7.
+For now, I want a fast, accurate, and stable version for RedHat-based Linux distributions.
+Currently these are CentOS 7, CentOS Stream and Fedora.
 However, NEXTSPACE was designed to be portable and thus this point may be changed in future.
 * GNOME, KDE, macOS rival in terms of visual effects, modern design principles, look and feel.
 * Implementing a macOS-like desktop paradigm.
 There is another good place for this -- see [Étoilé](http://etoileos.com).